Artists-for-Humanity/web-dev-curriculum/web-dev-curriculum/lesson3/lesson3.md

         <h2 class="section-title">About Me</h2>
         <p class="school">School: Where you go to school</p>
         <p class="why">Why I joined Creative Technology: Why you joined Creative Technology</p>
-        <p class="excitement">What I'm excited to work on: What you're excited to work on</p>
+        <p class="excitement">What I am excited to work on: What you are excited to work on</p>
         <img class="photo" src="your-image.jpg" alt="Your Name">
         <p class="favorite-website">One of my favorite websites: <a href="https://www.example.com" class="website-link">Example Website</a></p>
       </main>